Protein Mug Cake

 What ingredients do I need to make this recipe?

-Gather just 6 simple ingredients for this protein mug cake.
-Chances are you already have them lying around your pantry.
+Gather just 6 simple ingredients for this protein powder mug cake.
+Chances are you already have them lying around your pantry!

 1. Banana naturally sweetens our mug cake.
 It’s important to choose a ripe banana (the more brown, the better!) because the riper the banana is the sweeter it will be.